Skip to content

 Considerations for designers

-• If an illustration has a function in the interface, it should be conveyed to the user through assistive technologies.
-In this case you should provide an appropriate aria-label for it.
+• If an illustration has a function in the interface, it should be conveyed to the assistive technology users.
+Provide an appropriate text alternative for it either through surrounding text, or aria-labelledby or aria-label attribute.

-• Avoid using generic strings like photo, image, or icon as alt values, as they don’t communicate valuable content to the user.
+• Avoid using generic strings like "photo", "image", or "icon", as they don’t communicate valuable content to the user.
 Be as descriptive as possible.

 • Make sure any text in images of text is at least 14 points and has good contrast with the background.